 National Statement: the National Statement on Ethical Conduct in Human Research.

-Human Research Ethics Guidelines: a USC resource for researchers that outlines USC’s interpretation and implementation of the National Statement and provides a transparent policy basis for the conduct of ethical review.
-The guidelines are available on MyUSC for staff and on Blackboard for research students.
+Human Research Ethics Guidelines: a University resource for researchers that outlines the University’s interpretation and implementation of the National Statement and provides a transparent policy basis for the conduct of ethical review.
+The guidelines are available on the Student Portal for staff and research students.

 USC HREC: the University of the Sunshine Coast Human Research Ethics Committee.
 The HREC terms of reference and operating guidelines have been developed in accordance with the National Statement.
 The USC HREC plays an important role in the University's human research ethics arrangements, but is not solely responsible for the efficient, timely and quality operation of those arrangements, as this is also a key function of the Office of Research.